Causal inference with recurrent and competing events: Counterfactual estimands

 \subsection{Estimands with composite outcomes}

-~\citet{schmidli_estimands_2021} proposed the estimands
+\citet{schmidli_estimands_2021} proposed the estimands

 where $\mu_k^{a}=\sum_{i=0}^k I(D_i^{a}=0)$ is the counterfactual restricted survival under an intervention that sets treatment to $a$.\footnote{In continuous time, the restricted survival can be written as $\int_0^t I(T^D\geq s)ds$, where $T^D$ is the time of the competing event.
-Taking the expectation gives $\int_0^t S(s)ds$ for survival function $S(t)$, which is the restricted mean survival in continuous time~\citep{aalen_survival_2008}.} They referred to Eq.~\ref{eq:while_alive} as the `while alive strategy' estimand.
-A contrast in Eqs.~\ref{eq:while_alive}-\ref{eq:average_individual_rate} under different levels of $a$ captures both treatment effects on syncope and on the competing event.
-Different types of composite outcomes have also been suggested.
-For example,~\citet{schmidli_estimands_2021} described the estimand
+Taking the expectation gives $\int_0^t S(s)ds$ for survival function $S(t)$, which is the restricted mean survival in continuous time~\citep{aalen_survival_2008}.} Expressions (\ref{eq:while_alive})-(\ref{eq:average_individual_rate}) differ subtly: (\ref{eq:average_individual_rate}) is the mean of a ratio and implicitly reflects the association between recurrent and competing events, whereas any information about this association is erased by (\ref{eq:while_alive}), which is a ratio of means. \citet{schmidli_estimands_2021} referred to (\ref{eq:while_alive}) as the `while alive strategy' estimand.
+A contrast in (\ref{eq:while_alive})-(\ref{eq:average_individual_rate}) under different levels of $a$ captures both treatment effects on acute kidney injury and on the competing event.